 sqoop import --connect jdbc:mysql://localhost/employees --username root -P --table departments --columns 'dept_no' --target-dir 'dept_no' -m 1

-Above command will bring only dept_no column from departments table.
+The above command will bring only “dept_no” column from “departments” table.

 Sqoop import with free-form queries: